Tajuan Agee

-Tajuan Agee (born November 12, 1997) is an American professional basketball player for BCM Gravelines-Dunkerque of the French LNB Pro A. He played college basketball for Iona and Tyler Junior College.
+Tajuan Agee (born November 12, 1997) is an American professional basketball player who last played for JL Bourg of the LNB Pro A. He played college basketball for Iona and Tyler Junior College.

 Early life

 Agee grew up in Chicago and grew up playing baseball and football.
 He did not start playing organized basketball until eighth grade and expanded his game by playing in an alley.
 Agee attended Hyde Park Academy High School, where he stood 6'0 as a freshman and played against Jabari Parker.
 Agee grew three inches every year in high school and switched from being a guard to a forward.
 As a senior, he averaged 20 points and 12 rebounds per game and earned All-City and All-State honors.

 College career

 After high school, Agee played at Tyler Junior College for two years.
 He transferred to Iona despite it not being his first choice.
 Agee averaged 13.2 points per game and led the MAAC in rebounding with 8.0 per game, earning Third Team All-MAAC honors.
 On February 29, 2020, Agee scored a career-high 28 points and collected eight rebounds in a 101–91 loss to Niagara.
 As a senior, he averaged 14.7 points, 7.2 rebounds and three assists per game, shooting 38 percent from three-point range.
 He was named to the Second Team All-MAAC.